-With a holding of 67%, the Norwegian state is the main shareholder in Statoil.
-The owner interest is managed by the Ministry of Petroleum and Energy.
+With a holding of 67%, the Norwegian state is the main shareholder in Equinor.
+The owner interest is managed by the Ministry of Trade, Industry and Fisheries.
 The Norwegian State is eager to communicate its expectations to companies in which it has interests, and to communicate to society how the state is to act as owner.

 The Norwegian State emphasises that state-owned companies must comply with principles for good corporate governance.